dotnet/BenchmarkDotNet/README.md

 * An invocation of the target method is an *operation*.
 A bunch of operation is an *iteration*.
 If you have a `Setup` method, it will be invoked before each iteration, but not between operations.
 We have the following type of iterations:

-    * `Pilot`: The best operation count will be choosen.
+    * `Pilot`: The best operation count will be chosen.
     * `IdleWarmup`, `IdleTarget`: BenchmarkDotNet overhead will be evaluated.
     * `MainWarmup`: Warmup of the main method.
     * `MainTarget`: Main measurements.